 Picking Up Your Puppy

-The day you pick your puppy you need to pay for your puppy if you plan to pay by check, so it has time to clear the bank before puppy goes home.
+You may pay for your puppy when taking it home if it is under 9 weeks old.
+I allow puppies to stay here until 11 weeks old at no additional charge.
+I email Quick Book invoices out around 6-7 weeks old.
+If you prefer to pay by credit card I suggest paying the Quick Books invoice, then when you are taking your puppy home we can focus on puppy information.
+My wifi is very week and sometimes it takes 20-30 minutes to get a good connection to run a credit card.
+If you wish to pay by check, please pay at picking time or by 6 weeks old, so the check has time to clear the bank before puppy goes home.
 You are welcome to pay cash at anytime.
 Indiana residents and those people taking possession of their puppy in Indiana pay 7% sales tax.
 Personal check only if there is a full two week time frame before the puppy is going home; I am not a fan of cashier checks as someone has given me a fake one before.
 Credit Card is better.
 I warn you my credit machine here is dependent on a good wifi signal and I will have to leave you in my Visitation Room and walk around my house for a good wifi signal.
-The best process to follow if using a credit card is to pay on the Pay Pal link on my website prior to picking up the puppy; if the amount owed does not display on the website send me an email and I can send you a Pay Pal invoice.
+The best process to follow if using a credit card is to pay on the Quick Books invoice I email you prior to picking up the puppy.

 For preparation a supply list is below.